-Without a buffer enabled, while the Edge level node is not running, IoT nodes will not have a destination where to send processed data.
-This will cause significant data loss for the complete deployment areas, which could be unacceptable if the process consumes extensive time.
-This problematic state will last until the Edge layer node starts running again.
-When a node from the Edge layer restarts and returns online, IoT nodes will connect again and continue exchanging data.
+589 Without a buffer enabled, while the Edge level node is not running, IoT nodes will 590 not have a destination where to send processed data.
+This will cause significant data loss 591 for the complete deployment areas, which could be unacceptable if the process consumes 592 an extensive amount of time.
+This problematic state will last until the Edge layer node 593 starts running again.
+When a node from the Edge layer restarts and returns online, IoT 594 nodes will get connected again and continue exchanging data.